 With an Bachelor of Science in legal studies from University of Maryland Global Campus, you'll acquire the tools you need to confidently and competently thrive in legal environments.
 In this program, you'll learn to produce and review legal forms and documents, apply statutes to legal cases, and assess fact patterns.

-With this degree, you'll be equipped to conduct legal analysis, write and draft legal documents, and perform research in the legal environment.
+With this degree, you'll be equipped to conduct legal analysis, draft various types of legal documents, and perform research in the legal environment.

 This program has a related minor.